What Are Base Ten Blocks? Explained For Elementary Schools

 It is fundamental that children understand place value to access the rest of the mathematics curriculum.
 Place value ideas are explored extensively throughout elementary school and are the foundation of students’ understanding of numbers as quantities and their operations.

-For example, first grade students can use Base Ten Blocks blocks to represent a two-digit number and explain how many tens and ones are in a given number.
+For example, in first grade math problems, students can use Base Ten Blocks blocks to represent a two-digit number and explain how many tens and ones are in a given number.

 In this example, a) shows 3 tens and 2 ones which is 32 and b) shows 2 tens and 12 ones which is also 32.
 Students may initially disagree that they are the same as there are a different number of tens, however understanding that these representations are two different ways of showing the same number will help with addition and subtraction later on.